-There’s nothing like stumbling across a classic pub or hidden away drinking den, where locals are sipping their favourite craft brews or a wee dram or two of whisky and there may even be a roaring fire keeping everyone toasty.
+There’s nothing like stumbling across a classic pub or hidden away drinking den, where locals are sipping their favorite craft brews or a wee dram or two of whisky and there may even be a roaring fire keeping everyone toasty.
 But if you’re visiting Edinburgh and want to stay off the tourist trail, how can you know where to head to escape the cold and warm up with a drink?
-You can certainly start with our guide to 5 of the best local pubs, bars and speakeasies, so you can drink like a local in Edinburgh.
+You can certainly start with our guide to 5 of the best local pubs, bars, and speakeasies, so you can drink like a local in Edinburgh.

 Situated in the Old Town not too far from the National Museum of Scotland and Surgeons Hall, the Brass Monkey is a classic Edinburgh watering hole.
 Perhaps the best thing about this bar is not the drinks (which of course are top notch) but the bar’s quirks.
 In a separate room at the back you can find a room full of giant sofas, almost like beds.
 There’s something so fun about lying back with a drink in hand, and the room is also decorated with super hip posters of old school bands.
 Not only is the novelty of what feels like having a beer in bed enough to wow you, but this little back room is also equipped with a cinema screen.
 The room can be hired out, and often is by university societies etc. Rumour has it if you appear at a certain time in the afternoon you can even pick from their list of films and watch away, drink in hand.